 Summary of RPTL 1316

-A Designated Large Property must meet all of the following criteria:
+1) A designated large property must meet all of the following criteria:

 The apportionment equalization rate is the latest final State equalization rate, computed exclusive of the total assessed value and total full value of the Designated Large Property.

-ORPTS will establish a State equalization rate and an apportionment equalization rate for municipalities with a Designated Large Property.
+2) ORPTS will establish a State equalization rate and an apportionment equalization rate for municipalities with a designated large property.

-A school district with a Designated Large Property may provide by annual resolution, adopted no later than ten days prior to the last day provided by law for the levy of taxes, that school taxes shall be apportioned using the apportionment equalization rate.
+3) A school district with a designated large property may provide by annual resolution, adopted no later than ten days prior to the last day provided by law for the levy of taxes, that school taxes shall be apportioned using the apportionment equalization rate.
 The deadline for passing a resolution for most school districts is August 22.

-The school district that has a Designated Large Property and adopts a resolution to use the apportionment rate shall apportion the school levy as follows:
+4) The school district that has a designated large property and adopts a resolution to use the apportionment rate shall apportion the school levy as follows:

-2) Determine a tax rate for the municipality with the Designated Large Property.
+- Determine a tax rate for the municipality with the designated large property.

-4) Subtract the tax for the Designated Large Property determined in step 3 from the total levy.
+- Subtract the tax for the designated large property determined in step 3 from the total levy.